Germany detains alleged Russian spy at UK embassy in Berlin

 BERLIN (AP) — German prosecutors said Wednesday they have detained a British citizen who is accused of spying for Russia while working at the British Embassy in Berlin.

-Federal prosecutors said in a statement that the man was detained on Tuesday in Potsdam based on cooperative investigations by German and British authorities.
-In keeping with German privacy laws, he was only identified as Davis S.
+Federal prosecutors said in a statement that the man was detained on Tuesday in the city of Potsdam southwest of the capital based on cooperative investigations by German and British authorities.
+In keeping with German privacy laws, he was only identified as David S.

 Prosecutors said he is suspected of having spied for the Russian intelligence service at least since November.
 Before his arrest, he worked as a local hire at the British Embassy in the German capital and allegedly passed on documents he received at work to the Russians, the prosecutors' statement said.

+“Primacy for the investigation remains with German authorities," the Met statement, while "officers from the Counter Terrorism Command continue to liaise with German counterparts as the investigation continues.”

+The Met’s Counter Terrorism Command is responsible for investigating alleged breaches of the Official Secrets Act.

-He received an unknown amount of cash in return, the prosecutor's statement said.
-Investigators have searched his home and office, the statement said.
+German prosecutors said the suspect received an unknown amount of cash in return for his alleged spying activities.
+Investigators have searched his home and office, the statement added.

+Later on Wednesday, the accused will be brought before an investigating judge at the federal court, who will read out the arrest warrant and decide whether to keep him on remand.

 During the Cold War, Berlin was often dubbed as “the capital of spies” because the city was on the frontlines of the confrontation between the Soviets in the East and the Americans and their western allies in the West.
 Intelligence agents were active on both sides of the divided city and sometimes — after some espionage agents were caught — there were infamous cloak-and-dagger exchanges of captured spies on the Glienicker Bridge.